 Shape into small balls and cook in a pan, then taste.

-Stuff the squid but leave space to be able to close it with a toothpick.
+Stuff the squid but leave space so that it can be closed with a toothpick.

-Place in a stock of fish and tomato coulis (tomato sauce) to cover the calamari ⅔
+Place in a fish stock and tomato coulis (tomato sauce) to cover ⅔ of the squid

 Bake for 45 minutes at 350°F.

-Take the cooking juices, add the chopped coriander and adjust the seasoning and consistency.
+Take the cooking juice, add the chopped coriander and adjust the seasoning and consistency.